godwinnwalozie/godwinnwalozie/README.md

 I am very experienced in data analysis, exploration, manipulation and predictive analysis; working with   Python Pandas, Matplotlib, Seaborn, Scipy, SQL.
 Very passionate about Data Science, open source, digital products.

-I happy and willing to collborate inorder to further improve my skills up to the level of deep Machine learning and other scientific applications
+I happy and willing to collborate to further improve my skills up to the level of deep Machine learning and other scientific applications

 ## 👯 Communities and Networks